viniciuskloppel/kite/README.md

 });
 ```

-A `metadata.json` file, and any images inside, should be hosted at an [decentralized storage service](https://solana.com/developers/guides/getstarted/how-to-create-a-token#create-and-upload-image-and-offchain-metadata).
+A `metadata.json` file, and any images inside, should be hosted at a [decentralized storage service](https://solana.com/developers/guides/getstarted/how-to-create-a-token#create-and-upload-image-and-offchain-metadata).
 The file itself is at minimum:

 ```json
 {